-Dr. Christine Moutier is the new AFSP Chief Medical Officer; she recently moved from San Diego to the NY/NJ area.
+Dr. Christine Moutier is the American Foundation for Suicide Prevention (AFSP) Chief Medical Officer.
 Previously, she was at the University of California, San Diego (UCSD), School of Medicine, where she was professor of psychiatry and served as assistant dean for student affairs and medical education.
 She has always maintained an active clinical practice through the UCSD Medical Group and at UPAC (Union of Pan Asian Communities), a mental health clinic for the Asian refugee population.

 Originally a classical pianist, Dr. Moutier studied piano performance at Vassar College prior to studying medicine.
 She received her medical degree from UCSD School of Medicine, where she also completed her residency in psychiatry and received additional training in women’s mental health and consultation-liaison psychiatry.
 She previously served as medical director of the Inpatient Psychiatric Unit at the VA Medical Center in La Jolla, associate director of the UCSD Outpatient Psychiatry Services Clinic, and attended the C-L Service and Neuropsychiatric and Behavioral Medicine Unit at UCSD Medical Center.